- Melbourne: June 20

 Like everything else we do, expect the best conference food you'll have anywhere, and plenty of it.

-Jason O'Neil, Software Engineer Culture Amp
+Jason O'Neil, Front End Engineer Culture Amp

 Need more coffee?
 We've got you covered, plus an awesome surprise sweet afternoon treat.

 If you have a website—particularly one that generates revenue for your organization—you need a Progressive Web App.
 So where do you begin?
 How do you decide which features of a Progressive Web App make sense for your users?
 What tools can make the process easier (or harder)?
 In this practical session, Jason will guide you through the key design decisions you’ll need to make about your Progressive Web App and how those decisions impact the scope of your project.
 He'll also teach you how to avoid common pitfalls and help you take full advantage of Progressive Web App technology.

 All the Code conference presentations, captioned, transcribed and more

 All the Code Leaders conference presentations, captioned, transcribed and more

 Code Leaders conference